astrovm/hosty/README.md

 ## Run hosty

-Enable system-wide ad blockwing with:
+Enable system-wide ad blocking with:

 `$ sudo hosty`

+You probably want to run it periodically to update the ads list.

 ## Automatic run